Aha43/Hit/README.md

 What to notice in above example code:
 * The mandatory attribute `SysCon` is used to name the system configuration and a optional description may be given.
-* The method `ConfigureServices` configures the services of the system to be tested
+* The method `ConfigureServices` configures the services of the system to be tested.
-    * It is common for system that is using dependency injection for configuration to provide extension methods to `IServiceCollection` for registrering sub systems services, so       also for the sample system: If one examine the method in
-      [IoCConfig.cs](https://github.com/Aha43/Hit/blob/main/sample_system_src/Items.Infrastructure.Repository.InMemory/IoCConfig.cs) one will see that it registers an                 `Items.Infrastructure.Repository.InMemory.ItemsRepositoy` as `IItemRepository` so that is the repository implementation this suite will test.
+    * The sample system tested provide an extension method to configure its services and is invoked (this will in effect

 ```